PedroCristo/README-TEST/README.md

 ## Stripe Payments

-- The Stripe payments system is set to handle the purchase on the website.
-Below is presented a screenshot of the Watches 6 Clocks - Stripe dashboard.
+- The Stripe payments system is set up as the online payment processing and credit card processing platform for the purchases.
+Below is a screenshot of the Watches 6 Clocks - Stripe dashboard.

 ![ Stripe Payments](./assets/readme/extras/watches_clocks_stripe_dashboard.jpg)<br>